List of Loreen concert appearances

 This is a list of concert appearances, at multi-artist events and in solo shows, by Swedish singer Loreen.
 She went on tour starting in 2012 to promote her first studio album Heal.

 Her concert appearances have included shows that were part of "Art on Ice" in 2014, as well as a solo concert tour called "Tour XIV", also in 2014.

+In 2023, following her second Eurovision win, she embarked on the Tattoo Tour around Europe.

+A festival tour was announced for 2024 followed by an announcement for another UK and Europe tour in 2025.

+Promotional tour dates

 Set list

-As Loreen appears in talents shows and festivals, she is seen playing several songs from her debut album Heal, including:
+As Loreen appears in shows and festivals, she is seen playing several songs from her albums Heal and Ride alongside standalone singles, including: